RaisaNuzhat/Typescript/README.md

 printId("abc123"); // ID (string): ABC123
 printId(42);       // ID (number): 42.00

-✅ Use union types when a value can belong to one of many types, and you want to handle each possibility.
+ ✅ Can use union types when the value may be of one of multiple types, and we  want to deal with each possibility.

-🔹 What Are Intersection Types?
+## 🔹 What Are Intersection Types?

 An Intersection Type combines multiple types into one.
-The resulting type has all properties from the intersected types.
+The resulting type will include all features of the intersected types.

 🔧 Syntax:
-ts
-Copy
-Edit

 type AandB = TypeA & TypeB;
 📦 Example:
-ts
-Copy
-Edit

 type Person = {
   name: string;
 };